Luanda Trial

 The Luanda Trial was a trial held in Luanda, Angola, in June 1976 during the Angolan Civil War.
-Thirteen Western mercenaries were sentenced to either long prison terms or execution by firing squad.
+Fourteen Western mercenaries were sentenced to either long prison terms or execution by firing squad.

 Background

 Angola had gained its independence from Portugal on 11 November 1975, but the new country was immediately immersed in a three-sided civil war.
 The Popular Movement for the Liberation of Angola (MPLA) was supported by the Soviet Union and Cuba, while the United States and some of its allies backed the National Liberation Front of Angola (FNLA) and the National Union for the Total Independence of Angola (UNITA).

-Thirteen mercenaries fighting for the FNLA – nine British, three American and one Irish – were captured by MPLA forces by mid-February 1976.
-On May 26, they were indicted by the People's Revolutionary Court in Luanda.
+Fourteen mercenaries fighting for the FNLA – nine British, three American and one Irish – were captured by MPLA forces by mid-February 1976.
+On 26 May they were indicted by the People's Revolutionary Court in Luanda.
+The men were charged with acting as mercenaries, war crimes, and crimes against peace.

 The MPLA Government invited a group of foreign observers to attend the trial.
 These included Jack Dromey, a British trade unionist who later became a Labour Party MP, and Stephen Sedley, later a UK High Court judge.